formicidae-tracker/documentation/Zeus-Datasheet.md

 # Zeus: Climate Control Board

-The Zeus Board is responsible for the climate monitoring and control:
+The Zeus board is responsible for the climate monitoring and control:

-* It continuously read climate and report the temperature and humidity periodically (every 500 ms) over the CAN bus.
+* Continuously reads climate data and reports the temperature and humidity periodically (every 500 ms) over the CAN bus.
-* Once a target point sets, it controls the Notus Heater the humidifier and the two exhaust fans to reach the desired climate.
+* Once a target climate operating point is set, it controls the **Notus** heater, the humidifier and the two exhaust fans to reach the desired climate.
-* Sends various warnings and alert over the CAN Bus
+* Sends various warnings and alerts over the CAN bus
-  ** Sends a warning when powered one for more than 5 seconds buty did not received a target climate point ** Sends an alert when trying to reach a target point, but is unable to do so.
-For example when turning the exhaust fan at full power over an extended period of time
+  * Sends a warning when on for more than 5 seconds, without receiving a target climate operation point
+  * Sends an alert when failing to reach a target climate operation point.
+This can happen for example when turning the exhaust fan at full power over an extended period of time.

 ## Connections: